 The year ending 30 June 2022 was challenging for financial markets, with significant global and domestic volatility.
 As expected, our investment portfolios were subject to global market pressures, with most of our investment options posting negative returns for the period.
 While negative performance can be unsettling, it is essential to remember that super is a long-term investment, and performance should be assessed accordingly.

-The AvSuper Growth (MySuper) option provided a return of -4.13% in FY2022 net of investment fees and taxes.
-Over 10 years members in this option have seen their super increase by a compound average of 8.09% each year.
+The AvSuper Growth (MySuper) option provided a return of -3.71% in FY2022 net of investment fees and taxes.
+Over 10 years members in this option have seen their super increase by an annualised net return of 8.13% each year.
 So $100,000 invested 10 years ago is now worth more than $217,000.
 Read more about the AvSuper Growth (MySuper) option here.

 The table below shows weak or negative returns across most options for the last 12 months, with better results over 10 years.
 In fact, all options aside from the cash option have significantly outperformed their respective investment objective over 10 years.